-Federal Pell Grants are awarded based on the Student Aid Index (SAI) established by the U.S. Department of Education upon completion of the FAFSA; the schools cost-of-attendance, and the student's enrollment status (full time or part time).
+Federal Pell Grants are awarded based on the Student Aid Index (SAI) established by the U.S. Department of Education upon completion of the FAFSA; the school’s cost-of-attendance, and the student's enrollment status.
 Federal Pell Grants are awarded only to undergraduate students who have not earned a bachelor's degree.

 To determine eligibility, the U.S. Department of Education uses a standardized formula to determine a student's Student Aid Index (SAI).
 SAI's can range from zero to 999,999.
-When a student completes a FAFSA they will be sent a Student Aid Report (SAR) that contains the SAI; information they inputted on their FAFSA; and any important comments that may need to be addressed with the school such as Verification, Selective Service, Loan Limits, etc. For the 2016-2017 school year full-time students with SAIs range from zero to 5,234 qualify for a Federal Pell Grant.
-Those with SAIs greater than 5,234 are not eligible for a Pell Grant but could be eligible for other types of aid.
-The Pell Grant awards for the 2016-2017 school year range from $299 to $5,815.
+When a student completes a FAFSA they will be sent a FAFSA Submission Summar, formerly known as the Student Aid Report (SAR) that contains the SAI; information inputted on the FAFSA; and what you need to next to prepare to pa for school.

 Maximum Pell Eligibility